rangle/redux-beacon/docs/migration-guide-v1-v2.md

 ### Async Event Definitions

-You can now return a Promise that resolves to events from an event definition.
+You can now return a Promise from an event definition.
 Here's an example of one way you could use this feature with the new `debounceEvent` util:

 ```js
 const videoSearched = debounceEvent(300,